thisisqubika/guides/style/commit-message/README.md

 Conventions for commit messages:

 1. The first line should summarize what the commit does.
+2. The first line of the commit message shouldn't have a period at the end.
-2. The first line of the commit message should not be larger than 50 characters.
+3. The first line of the commit message should not be larger than 50 characters.
-3. Use present tense in imperative, present tense for the first line.
+4. Use present tense in imperative, present tense for the first line.
-4. If one line is not enough to describe what the commit does, then:
+5. If one line is not enough to describe what the commit does, then:
   1. The first line must be followed by a blank new line.
   2. A brief description explaining the change, between 2-4 lines long, should follow the new line.